skip to content

 01:00:48 - Anthony Campolo

-That's also shows why the having the error message with the cell is.
-Is very nice.
+That also shows why having the error message contained to the cell is very nice.
 It doesn't tank your whole website.
-You have a contained to that one place.
-So Redwood apps, like they actually like are very resilient to bugs, I've found.
-Because if you follow the conventions like we just did, like your, your pages and like your router, like all that tends to just like always work.
-And so if you go off of the path and start like writing your own stuff and then you're, you know, you're on your own.
-But the conventions, they, they take good care of you.
-I have found in my experience.
+You have it contained to that one place.
+Redwood apps are actually pretty resilient to bugs, I've found, because if you follow the conventions like we just did, your pages and your router and all that tends to always work.
+And if you go off the path and start writing your own stuff, then you're on your own.
+But the conventions take good care of you, in my experience.

 01:01:20 - Nick Taylor

-Yeah, it's.
-It seems to be correct.
-I. I wonder if I would just
+Yeah, it seems to be correct.
+I wonder if I would just...

 01:01:26 - Anthony Campolo